Here's Why You Need Life Insurance As A Woman

 If I can offer any advice to women, it would be to value your life just as much as you value others and get insured.

-About Ebony: Ebony Ruffin is a licensed agent and appointed with National Life Group to provide life insurance and financial services in all 50 states and in 92 countries.
+Article by Ebony Ruffin, a licensed agent and appointed with National Life Group to provide life insurance and financial services in all 50 states and in 92 countries.
 She is also the founder and Managing Member of Ruffin Consulting Services, a business-consulting firm providing effective financial solutions for business owners and families.

-You can learn more about insurance offerings or connect with Ebony in the following ways:
+You can learn more about insurance offerings or connect with Ebony on her website at https://ruffinconsultingservices.com